|

 - SHERLOCK:

-From an old English nickname for someone "fair-haired," from the
+From an old English byname for a fair-haired person, derived from the Middle

 - SPIKE:

-English nickname transferred to forename use, meaning "spiky
+English byname transferred to forename use, meaning "spiky

 hair."